Extraltodeus/ComfyUI-AutomaticCFG/README.md

 # Just a note:

 Your CFG won't be your CFG anymore.
-It is turned into a way to guide the CFG.
+It is turned into a way to guide the CFG/final intensity/brightness/saturation.
 So don't hesitate to change your habits while trying!

 # The rest of the explaination: